jsdeemon/terraform_course/README.md

 You developed infrastructure for application

 - several servers, where you deploy 5 microservice that make up your application as Docker containers and also you deploy a database container
++ AWS
+- prepare infrastructure
+   -- private network space
+   -- ec2 server instances
+   -- install docker and other tools inside each one -- setup security on your servers )firewalls, etc.)_

+### 2 Stages
+- 1. Provisioning infrastructure - DevOps
+- 2. Deploying application - Software Developers

+Terraform is used on the 1 stage where Provisioning infrastructure

 - What is Terraform used for?